Potter Park Zoo values diversity by creating an inclusive, equitable, and accessible environment for our employees, volunteers, and community.

-Visit our Reopening page for all the information you need to visit the zoo.
+Visit our FAQ page to prepare for your visit to the zoo.

 Getting Around – Rentals*